Refinance Home Loan Singapore: When & How in 2026 | Nexus

 HDB Owners: A Quick Note

 If you are on a 2.60% HDB concessionary loan, refinancing to a 1.45% bank package looks attractive on paper.
-But you cannot switch back to HDB once you leave.
-Read the HDB loan vs bank loan trade-off before you commit — the lower rate is real, but so is the loss of optionality.
+The catch is that you cannot switch back to HDB once you leave.
+Read the HDB loan vs bank loan trade-off before you commit.
+The lower rate is real, but so is the loss of flexibility once you give up the HDB loan.

 How a Broker Helps